AmeliaMN/deleting_facebook/FacebookPhotosOfYou.md

 }
 ```

+\[Edit: I think a `while` statement that would work would compare each new src to the first one, and stop when those matched.\]

 Then, I made a tibble with those urls, and made sure to just grab the distinct ones.
 Then I made up some names for the files I was about to download.
 I saved this dataframe to an external file so I wouldn't lose those valuable URLs!

 ``` r